 Luckily, there’s plenty of natural ingredients out there that people have been using for centuries to cleanse, moisturize, protect, and treat their skin.
 These pure ingredients can work even better than the chemicals found in store-bought products, and they’re better for your health too!
 There is a natural solution for you - whether your concern is acne, inflammation, aging, uneven pigmentation, dry skin, or oily skin.
 This year, try natural skin care products featuring these ingredients.
 Your skin will thank you!

-The Best Natural Ingredients for Skin
+So What Are Those Best Natural Ingredients for Skin?

 Coconut oil is one of the most powerful skin care ingredients in nature.
-On top of being a top notch moisturizer, coconut oil has antiviral, antifungal, antibacterial, and antioxidant properties.
+On top of being a top-notch moisturizer, coconut oil has antiviral, antifungal, antibacterial, and antioxidant properties.
 Coconut oil strengthens the epidermal tissue and can even be used to prevent sunburns.
-It can also be used to remove make-up and for shaving to prevent razor burn.
+It can also be used to remove makeup and for shaving to prevent razor burn.
 Look for coconut oil in skin care products such as Dr. Fedorenko’s Sun Stick or Skin Stick, or simply try a jar of organic, cold-pressed coconut oil from your local health food store.

 Coffee is a natural antioxidant, which fights the free radicals that cause damage to DNA and aging.
 The caffeine in coffee can also reduce puffiness and create a tightening effect on the skin.
 Look for an eye cream with coffee to reduce swelling and puffiness around the eyes.
 Coffee grounds also make an incredible body scrub - make your own at home by mixing grounds with coconut oil.